blogs.sanpreetsingh.com

 Intimacy sits close to the heart of how people experience love, closeness, reassurance, self-worth, and connection.
 That is why even a small conversation about touch, attraction, affection, or physical distance can quickly start feeling much bigger than the actual words being spoken.

 For one person, the topic may carry fear of not being desired.
 For another, it may carry fear of not being enough.
 For someone else, it may feel tied to body image, stress, exhaustion, unresolved hurt, emotional distance, or pressure from past experiences.
-So when couples start talking about intimacy, they are often not only talking about one issue.
-They are talking about everything the issue has come to represent.

 Why Conflict Enters the Conversation So Fast